Strange Case of Dr Jekyll and Mr Hyde: Scottish nationalism vs. union with Britain

 Another common interpretation sees the novella's duality as representative of Scotland and the Scottish character.
-In this reading, the duality represents the national and linguistic dualities inherent in Scotland's relationship with the wider Britain and the English language, respectively, and also the repressive effects of the Church of Scotland on the Scottish character.
+In this reading, the duality represents the national and linguistic dualities inherent in Scotland's relationship with wider Britain and the English language, respectively, and also the repressive effects of the Church of Scotland on the Scottish character.
 A further parallel is also drawn with the city of Edinburgh itself, Stevenson's birthplace, which consists of two distinct parts: the old medieval section historically inhabited by the city's poor, where the dark crowded slums were rife with all types of crime, and the modern Georgian area of wide spacious streets representing respectability.

 Addiction

 Some scholars have argued that addiction or substance abuse is a central theme in the novella.
-Stevenson's depiction of Mr. Hyde is reminiscent of descriptions of substance abuse in the nineteenth century.
-Daniel L. Wright describes Dr. Jekyll as "not so much a man of conflicted personality as a man suffering from the ravages of addiction".
-Patricia Comitini argues that the central duality in the novella is in fact not Dr. Jekyll and Mr. Hyde but rather Dr. Jekyll/Mr. Hyde and Utterson, where Utterson represents the rational, unaddicted, ideal Victorian subject devoid of forbidden desires, and Dr. Jekyll/Mr. Hyde constitutes his opposite.
+Stevenson's depiction of Mr Hyde is reminiscent of descriptions of substance abuse in the nineteenth century.
+Daniel L. Wright describes Dr Jekyll as "not so much a man of conflicted personality as a man suffering from the ravages of addiction".
+Patricia Comitini argues that the central duality in the novella is in fact not Dr Jekyll and Mr Hyde but rather Dr Jekyll/Mr Hyde and Utterson, where Utterson represents the rational, unaddicted, ideal Victorian subject devoid of forbidden desires, and Dr Jekyll/Mr Hyde constitutes his opposite.

 Darwin

-The publication of The Origin of Species had a big impact on the Victorian society.
+The publication of The Origin of Species had a significant impact on Victorian society.
 Many did not fully understand the concepts of evolution, and assumed Darwin meant humans had evolved directly from apes, and that if it was possible to evolve into humans, it was also possible to degenerate into something more ape-like and primitive.
+This was coined devolution, and was a prominent anxiety at the time.

-Mr. Hyde is described as a more primitive and less developed version of Dr. Jekyll, and gradually Hyde becomes more bestial as his degeneration progress.
+As Mr. Hyde is described as a more primitive and less developed version of Dr Jekyll, and gradually Hyde becomes more bestial as his degeneration progresses, Stevenson can be seen to explore these anxieties in his work.

+Homosexuality

+The novel was written at a time when the Labouchere Amendment was published; criminalising homosexuality.
+The discourse on sex in general had become a secret and repressed desire, whereas homosexuality was not even to be thought about.
+It has been theorized that this could represent Mr. Hyde, whose purpose is to fulfil all of Dr. Jekyll's repressed desires.
+The lack of prominent women in the novel also help point to a homosexual interpretation, since there is a focus on romanticising bachelor boyhood for men.
+There were some things that Dr. Jekyll did as Mr. Hyde that he was too embarrassed to confess for, even on his deathbed, which could follow the historically-noted secrecy and shame of homosexuality in the Victorian era.
+Lanyon also refused to speak, sparing Jekyll the scandal and overall criminality of possibly being a homosexual.